tornadoweb/tornado/docs/guide/security.rst

 for most purposes, but for certain sensitive actions (such as changing billing information) you use a smaller ``max_age_days`` when reading the cookie.

+Tornado also supports multiple signing keys to enable signing key rotation. ``cookie_secret`` then must be a dict with integer key versions as keys and the corresponding secrets as values.
+The currently used signing key must then be set as ``key_version`` application setting but all other keys in the dict are allowed for cookie signature validation, if the correct key version is set in the cookie.
+To implement cookie updates, the current signing key version can be queried via `~.RequestHandler.get_secure_cookie_key_version`.

 .. _user-authentication:

 User authentication